-• High Speed Internet Access
+High Speed Internet Access

 Your Prestige ADSL router can support downstream transmission rates of up to 8Mbps and upstream transmission rates of 832 Kbps.
+Prestige with ADSL over POTS also supports rate management.

 PPPoE Support (RFC2516)

 PPPoE (Point-to-Point Protocol over Ethernet) emulates a dial-up connection.
 It allows your ISP to use their existing network configuration with newer broadband technologies such as ADSL.
 The PPPoE driver on the Prestige is transparent to the computers on the LAN, which see only Ethernet and are not aware of PPPoE thus saving you from having to manage PPPoE clients on individual computers.